AArnott/CodeGeneration.Roslyn/README.md

 the project that applies the attribute.

 Applying code generation is incredibly simple.
-Just add the attribute on any type or member supported by the attribute and generator you wrote:
+Just add the attribute on any type or member supported by the attribute and generator you wrote.
+Note you will need to add a project reference to the project that defines the attribute.

 ```csharp
 [DuplicateWithSuffix("A")]